tap-ir/tap-ir.github.io/README.md

 ### Listing files

-To list file you can use the `ls`, always prepend **/root/** before the name of the loaded files.
+To list file you can use `xls` (always prepend **/root/** before the name of the loaded files).

 ```bash
 xls /root/cfreds_2015.dd/partition_2/ntfs/root/Windows/System32
 ```

-?> The `ls` command and some other can use [bash completion](https://tap-ir.github.io/#/?id=bash-completion) (either localily or remotely) that make it a lot more convenient to use.
+?> The `ls` command, and others one, can use [bash completion](https://tap-ir.github.io/#/?id=bash-completion) (either localily or remotely,) that make them lot more convenient to use.

 ### Listing attributes

-To list file attribute you can use `attr` command like the `ls` command by providing the path of any nodes in the tree.
+To list a file attribute you can use the`attr` command, like the `ls` command, by providing the path of any nodes in the tree.
-It will output attributes information on the JSON format.
-To parse that information we recommand to use tool like [JQ](https://github.com/stedolan/jq)
+It will output attributes information in the JSON format.
+To parse that information we recommend to use tool like [JQ](https://github.com/stedolan/jq)

-To display the [attributes](https://tap-ir.github.io/#/?id=attributes) of the $MFT in raw JSON format
+To display the [attributes](https://tap-ir.github.io/#/?id=attributes) of the $MFT in raw JSON format :

 ```bash
 xattr "/root/mydump.dd/partition_2/ntfs/root/\$MFT"
 ```

-To display all [attributes](https://tap-ir.github.io/#/?id=attributes) of the $MFT via `JQ`
+To display all [attributes](https://tap-ir.github.io/#/?id=attributes) of the $MFT via `JQ` :

 ```bash
 xattr "/root/mydump.dd/partition_2/ntfs/root/\$MFT" | jq
 ```

-To display the size of the $MFT
+To display the size of the $MFT :

 ```bash
 ./xattr "/root/cfreds_2015.dd/partition_2/ntfs/root/\$MFT" | jq .attributes.data.size